salesforce/best/docs/content/docs/github-integration.md

 Best comes built-in with a GitHub Integration so you can insert Best into your Pull Request workflow.
 The integration provides the ability to use checks to ensure the performance benchmarks properly, as well as the ability to comment when performance improves or regresses.

 ## Installation
 In order to setup the integration you will need to create your own GitHub App that Best will use to interact with your repositories.
 GitHub has great documentation on [Creating a GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) that you should read in order to create your app.
-We encourage naming it something like `Best - Orgnaization Name`.
+We encourage naming it something like `Best - Organization Name`.

 You will need to grant your app the following permissions:
 - **Checks**: Read/Write